What is a recession? Everything you need to know

 For people who have owned their home for a long-time, a recession can prove to be nothing more than a temporary loss of value, but for those that buy when the economy is at its peak risk finding themselves in the very dangerous position of negative equity.

-How to trade a recession
+How to trade or invest during a recession

 The bears takeover from the bulls during a recession and attention turns to protecting your portfolio.
 But recessions can offer plenty of opportunity for those that haven’t battened down the hatches.
 Proactive investors can take steps to insure their portfolio, while sell-offs lead to bargains for the buyers that remain.

-Trading stocks in a recession
+Trading or investing in stocks in a recession

 Generally, stocks will experience a decline in value during a recession to account for the weaker business environment.
 Investors looking to mitigate risk should consider defensive stocks that remain robust during a downturn, such as consumer staples or utility stocks.